mechatroner/vscode_rainbow_csv/README.md

 ## SQL-like "RBQL" query language

-Rainbow CSV has built-in RBQL query language interpreter that allows you to run SQL-like queries.
+Rainbow CSV has built-in RBQL query language interpreter that allows you to run SQL-like queries using a1, a2, a3, ... column names.
 Example:
 ```
 SELECT a1, a2 * 10 WHERE a1 == "Buy" && a4.indexOf('oil') != -1 ORDER BY parseInt(a2), a4 LIMIT 100
 ```
-To enter query-editing mode, execute `RBQL` command.
+To enter query-editing mode, execute `RBQL` VSCode command.
-RBQL is a very simple and powerful tool which would allow you to quickly and easily perform most common data-manipulation tasks.
+RBQL is a very simple and powerful tool which would allow you to quickly and easily perform most common data-manipulation tasks and convert your csv tables to bash scripts, single-lines json, single-line xml files, etc.
+It supports SELECT, UPDATE, ORDER BY, JOIN, TOP (LIMIT), GROUP BY keywords.
+RBQL is very simple and takes almost zero time to learn even if you don't know SQL.
+For example to leave only third and first columns use `SELECT a3, a1`
+RBQL uses JavaScript (default) or Python (requires system python interpreter) backend language.
+This means that you need to use `==` to check for equality inside WHERE expressions.
 For more info read the [documentation](https://github.com/mechatroner/vscode_rainbow_csv/blob/master/RBQL.md#rbql)